KYegres/whisper-api-flask/README.md

 ## How to run the container?
 1. Open a terminal and navigate to the folder where you created the files.
-2. Run the following command to build the container (it took long time):
+2. Run the following command to build the container (it took long time and will have huge size):

 ```bash
 docker build -t whisper-api .